Watch our video on the different stock sectors list and how they affect trading.

 The market is filled with so many stocks that they've been broken down into a stock sectors list.
 The market trades in cycles.
 As a result, what goes up must come down and visa versa.
-The video below discusses the different stock sectors and when to trade them.
+The video above discusses the different stock sectors and when to trade them.
+Read More

-The tug of war that ensues from buying and selling can and does cause bull and bear markets.
+The tug of war that ensues from buying and selling can.
+As a result, that does cause bull and bear markets.
 A stock sectors list helps you find stocks that trade better in markets like a bear market.

 Whether you're a day trader or an investor, you need to know what stocks are trading the best at different times.
 Each sector houses many stocks as well as having its own role.

-Sectors can be overlooked when the market is booming.
+In fact, when the market is booming sectors can be overlooked.
 However, when correction comes, knowing which sectors are safe is an important part of protecting yourself.

 A stock sectors list can be broad.
 There are 11 sectors.
 Within each of those are sub sectors.

 Sectors allow stocks that have a lot in common to be grouped together.
-That way you can compare them and see which stocks are outperforming others.
+As a result, you can compare them and see which stocks are outperforming others.
 How's the sector doing?
 How are the stocks in that sector fairing again each other?

 This information can be quite helpful to traders and investors looking to find a good play in a market that doesn't have many.